Kin The Know

 Pelvic floor exercises known as Kegels are good for this.
 The most common program is:

-• Hold each contraction for six to eight seconds, followed by a couple of little pulses at the end
+• Hold each contraction for 6-8 seconds, followed by a couple of little pulses at the end

-• Do these twice per day, three times per week
+• Do these twice per day, 3 times per week

 You know what we’re about to say though, right?
 Make sure to double-check with your doctor before commencing pelvic floor exercises.